Custom Apps

 This ensures NUI events are correctly mapped between your React app and FiveM resource.

-For a ready-to-use template, check the official GitHub repo: 👉 laptop_custom_app_template
+For a ready-to-use template, check the official GitHub repo: πŸ‘‰ laptop_custom_app_templatearrow-up-right

 • Keep your id and iframeId consistent.